 Project management is important because it ensures proper expectations are set around what can be delivered, by when, and for how much.

-Without proper project management, budget estimates and project delivery timelines can be set that are over-ambitious or lacking in analogous estimating insight from similar projects.
+Without proper project management and a solid project plan, budget estimates and project delivery timelines can be set that are over-ambitious or lacking in analogous estimating insight from similar projects.
 Ultimately this means without good project management, projects get delivered late, and over budget.

 We all know that most tasks will take longer than initially anticipated; a good project manager is able to analyze and balance the available resources, with the required timeline, and develop a realistic schedule.
 Project management really matters when scheduling because it brings objectivity to the planning.

 A good project manager creates a clear process, with achievable deadlines, that enables everyone within the project team to work within reasonable bounds, and not unreasonable expectations.